shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 - http://wiki.ros.org/kinetic/Installation/Ubuntu

-``SBC``: The next step is to install the dependent packages for the TurtleBot3 control.
+[TurtleBot3 SBC] The next step is to install the dependent packages for the TurtleBot3 control.

 .. code-block:: bash